-Saturday April 15, 7:45 pm
+Saturday April 3, 7:30 pm outdoors

-Easter Sunday, April 16, 8am and 10:30am
+Easter Sunday, April 4, 8am Zoom; 10:30 outdoors

-Holy Week is a time for us to ponder on the incredible love that Jesus the Christ, the Man/God showed to humanity by allowing us to kill him, and the tremendous sadness that we each have within our own nature the ability to do that to another human being.
+Holy Week is a time for us to ponder the incredible love that Jesus the Christ, the Man/God showed to humanity by allowing us to kill him, and the tremendous sadness that we each have within our own nature the ability to do that to another human being.
 Jesus did not respond to human violence with violence but with non-violent resistance and showed by his resurrection that violence is powerless over life.
 God’s unconditional love is shown in that even though humanity did its worst, Jesus the Christ came back and stays in relationship to us.

 Holy Week starts with Palm Sunday, when we remember Jesus’ triumphant ride into Jerusalem, incongruously on a donkey.
 At the 9:30 outdoor service we will process with palms and then go suddenly into the Passion Gospel, relating Jesus’ betrayal, trial and death: it’s a sudden change which brings us up short and connects us to the pathos of human love and human loss.
 Sunday March 28, services at 8 (Zoom) 9:30 in-person and 10:30 on Facebook will all reflect this joy and grief.

 Follow Jesus as he travels along the Via Dolorosa ( Road of Sorrows) from Gethsemane to his death, burial and finally resurrection.
 Along the way, we pray for those in need around the world.
 This service lasts 30 -45 minutes.
 It is available for private prayer here, and we will pray it together on Wednesday March 31 at 5pm on Zoom.